 - Knowing I was a good mother and giving 100 percent, with little results, hurt

 - His continued negative and hurtful behaviors toward me were hurtful

 - Making fun of our small house, financial means, etc. were hurtful

-It’s OK to Not Feel OK
+It’s OK to Hate Your Child

 Now, let’s get to the nitty- gritty of why I wrote this post!

-Parents – it is COMPLETELY NORMAL AND OK to hate your child at times!
+Parents – it is COMPLETELY NORMAL and OK to hate your child at times!